22WJ1A05Z4/DataAnalysis/README.md

 # DataAnalysis
-predicting the salary of an employee
+predicting the salary of an employee by using some regression techniques